CUC and the Environment

 This interactive training programme provides these students with the opportunity to learn about the fragile mangrove ecosystem of the Cayman Islands through practical demonstrations and activities such as learning about their significance and biodiversity, the difficulties in cleaning up oil spills, microscope use and a visit to the Central Mangrove Wetlands to apply the knowledge they gained throughout the classroom sessions.
 In addition to annually sponsoring the programme, CUC participated in the support and publication of a teacher’s guide titled “Marvellous Mangroves” for integrating environmental awareness in their daily lessons.

-CUC also enjoys partnerships in environmental education and resource conservation with the Department of Education, the National Trust for the Cayman Islands, the Cayman Turtle Farm and the Cayman Islands Chamber of Commerce.
+CUC also enjoys partnerships in environmental education and resource conservation with the Department of Education, the National Trust for the Cayman Islands, the Cayman Turtle Conservation and Education Centre and the Cayman Islands Chamber of Commerce.
 In support of the Chamber’s “Focus on the Environment” initiative, CUC signed the Businesses and Organisations Environmental Pledge and was featured in the April issue of its 2007 Quarterly Review in the Member Spotlight.
 We continue to participate in the Chamber’s Annual Earth Day Cleanup where we recruit teams of CUC volunteers involved in roadside, seaside and underwater cleanups.